lazarvelinov46/approximate-computing-rt-rag/results/knob3_findings.md

 hqq vs quanto agree within 4% on reconstruction error at matched nbits and matched footprint, which is weaker than the EM-level replications in knobs 1 and 2.

+In explain mode the bridge correlate REVERSES: fragile questions are 68.0% bridge vs 80.8% robust (p=0.0195), against 84.7% vs 71.8% in short mode.
+A sign flip on a significant effect, not merely a null — comparison questions survive span extraction from a perturbed cache but not a 90-step reasoning chain over one.